Upskilling or reskilling current employees can help you fill open positions more quickly in a constantly-evolving workplace.

 Further underscoring the importance of this approach, 58 percent of respondents to a McKinsey Global Survey on reskilling said that closing skill gaps in their companies’ workforces has become a higher priority since the COVID-19 pandemic began.
 The report also noted that forty-six percent of respondents report an increase in redeploying talent at their organizations as a means for closing skill gaps.

-Why Should You Upskill or Reskill Your Workforce?
+Why You Should Upskill or Reskill Your Workforce

 The challenges and costs associated with hiring in the current employment environment are well-documented.
 Upskilling and reskilling can yield a number of benefits to help with recruitment and retention, including better employee engagement and loyalty.
 Indeed, employees value and embrace the importance of learning new skills.
 A global survey of workers conducted by PwC shows that 77% are ready to learn new skills or retrain completely.